Getting Started on Heroku with Rails 7.x

 $ heroku run rake db:migrate

-Obtain an interactive shell session, instead, with heroku run bash
+To use an interactive shell session instead, you can execute heroku run bash

 .

-The application is successfully deployed to Heroku.
 Heroku runs application code using defined processes and process types.
-New applications will not have a process type active by default.
-Scale the web
+New applications don’t have a process type active by default.
+The following command scales your app up to one dyno, running the web

 $ heroku ps:scale web=1